nat-n/poethepoet/docs/guides/help_guide.rst

     test           Run the test suite
     serve          Run the app in debug mode tunnel         Create an SSH tunnel to the production server

-You can find a more complex example of tasks in `this repo's pyproject.toml <https://github.com/nat-n/poethepoet/blob/main/pyproject.toml#L43>`_ file.